 Piano Practice & Music Skills

-My skills are nowhere near what they used to be in my late teens and early 20s, so getting my skills back feels like a huge mountain to climb.
+Another reason why I haven’t been able to incorporate music back into my life is because my skills are nowhere near what they used to be in my teens and early 20s, so the thought of dedicating enough time to getting my music skills back and feeling like I can identify as a musician again feels like an enormous mountain to climb.

-Because I don’t have enough time to consistently dedicate to music yet, it’s been easier to make excuses for not practicing rather than facing disappointment at the fact that I can’t play as well as I used to.
+So it’s been easier to make excuses to not practice, rather than sit at the keyboard and face disappointment at the fact that I can’t play as well as I used to.

-I am still finding a way to reframe and reconcile this for myself, because I do want to continue to improve my music skills.
+I am still finding a way to reframe and reconcile this struggle within myself, because at the end of the day, I do want music back in my life.

 Publish More Consistently

-Even though I started the year feeling called to write and publish, I ended up getting buried in all the business development work I needed to do in order to develop new business ideas, from the pressure of finding a way to generate income.
+Even though I started the year feeling called to write, I ended up burying myself in all the business development work required to develop a new business that came from the pressure of finding ways to generate income.